open-organization/open-org-definition/open_org_maturity_model.md

 - The organization sponsors and promotes a robust and easily-accessible knowledge commons, and all teams and organization members make generous and unrestricted use of it

-- Individuals and teams withhold sensitive data and resources, and are clear about what they're not sharing such that others understand why those materials are not available to them
+- Individuals and teams who must withold sensitive data and resources are clear about what they're not sharing, and others understand why those materials are not available to them

 ## Inclusivity